- Program Overview

 Alverno College welcomes students to experience college academics while still enrolled in high school.

-- Be enrolled in a public or private high school (program is open to women and men).
+- Be enrolled in a public or private high school (program is open to women and men that

 - Work with your School Counselor to complete the WAICU Early College Credit Program